CrossRef/event-data-percolator/README.md

 Optional fields:
  - `license` - a license URL, attached to each Event
- - `extra-events` - a list of extra events.
-These need only have the following fields.
-Other fields will be automatically added.
-  - subj_id
-  - obj_id
-  - relation_type_id
-  - occurred_at

 Other fields may be supplied by the Agent if required, and will be carried through.

 ## Bundle Format